Stonks3141/pet-monitor-app/client/README.md

 # Frontend

-The frontend is built with React, Tailwind CSS, React Router, Create React App, and Yarn.
+The frontend is built with Yarn, Create React App React/React Router, and Tailwind CSS.

 ## Contents